Open Evening !

 Each module consists of 12 weeks of teaching and assessment, with one core taught day each week, for which onsite students are required to be on campus.
 Distance learning students meet for half a day each week in online group tutorials, facilitated by their tutor.

-On teaching days, the structure typically consists of two hours of lectures, five hours of facilitated group work, and one hour of problem-based-learning tutorial.
+On teaching days, the structure typically consists of two hours of lectures, 4 hours of facilitated group work and one and a half hours of tutorial focused on consolidating learning and critical skills

 Period of Study